-Host SHALL provide full backward compatibility to previous version of CIPlus (earlier than [37]) and to DVB-CI [15].
+Host SHALL provide full backward compatibility to previous version of CI Plus (earlier than [37]) in accordance with the CI Plus Specification [37].

-In particular, a Host SHALL operate according to the version agreed between CICAM and Host.
+Specifically, Host and CICAM SHALL operate according to the version agreed between CICAM and Host.

 8.1.2.8.
 Implementation guidelines